 Just as there was a time in which free verse was considered radical, I aspire to imbue the same iconoclastic energy by way of the Millennial Haiku.

-of us whom find frustration in the lack of applicable lifestyle or gender identification options available among the "pull-down menus" of social networking
+us whom find frustration in the lack of applicable lifestyle or gender identification options available among the "pull-down menus" of social networking sites;

-sites; for those of us whom the experimentation with "open" relationships, "mind-altering" drugs, and/or not just the freedom of religion, but complete lack
+for those of us whom the experimentation with "open" relationships, "mind-altering" drugs, and/or not just the freedom of religion, but complete lack thereof

-thereof has become "old meme" -- if not a complete yawn: here.
-Here is where all the truth, the artifice, the interrobangs, the questions marks are invited
+has become "old meme" -- if not a complete yawn: here.
+Here is where all the truth, the artifice, the interrobangs, the questions marks are invited to be

 TBS: Any advice you'd give a young writer?